Say You Will (Kanye West song): Remix

 The remix features vocals from Caroline Shaw.

 A remix of "Say You Will", featuring violinist and composer Caroline Shaw, was uploaded by West to his SoundCloud on October 19, 2015, alongside a remix of the Weeknd's "Tell Your Friends" under the title of "When I See It".
 The cover art for both is a photo of flowers, which had been used for merchandise at West's 808s & Heartbreak concert.
 Photographer Nick Knight released a body of large still-life images alongside his "Flora" exhibition of flowers in 2012, with the artwork being one of the images from the body.
 Manipulation by heat and water was used for the image's development process, creating the visual effect of melting flowers.
 According to Shaw, West first approached her backstage at a 2014 performance and requested her phone number.
 Shaw remembered starting off not overly enthusiastic about a collaboration, saying that one of West's producers "asked me if I'd be interested on working on songs for a live show with an orchestra", leading to her getting "the sense that maybe he wanted to ask me to be a composer and orchestrate something, and that wasn't something that was really interesting" due to the role being fulfilled by many people.
 She further recalled not doing anything "for a week or two", before taking "a deep dive into [the West album] 808s and Heartbreak", and admitted: "Say You Will is the song that hit me most."
 Shaw explained that the song "does something with music that I love: the last two minutes [of it], nothing happens.
 Absolutely nothing".
 The remix was recorded in the lead up to the album concert.

 Musically, the remix of "Say You Will" is an electro–orchestral ballad.
 The remix was arranged by Shaw, who played additional violins.
-The vocals are strengthened for it, with Shaw's voice being looped to sound somewhat like the vocal ensemble Roomful of Teeth that she is a member of.
+The remix and subsequent Hollywood Bowl remixes for West's 808s & Heartbreak concert were co-produced with Shaw and film and television composer Trevor Gureckis in his studio in New York City.
+Gureckis introduced Shaw to the "VoiceLive" vocoder which she used for harmonizing with a midi keyboard input.
 The opening is wordless, featuring Shaw recalling her earlier work by singing unconnected vowel and consonant sounds.
 As the remix continues, West's vocal melody changes while his voice gets louder.
 At the same time, the timbre of Shaw's voice opens and pizzicato strings come in.
 The remix reached number two on the Billboard Twitter Trending 140 chart in October 2015, being held off the summit by "When I See It".